 Then at age sixteen, Viola was placed in a convent by Pleasant, who told her to stop using the Bell name, and to go by Smith, which was Viola’s middle name.
 She had previously been told she had been given it in honor of a friend of Thomas Bell’s.
 Perhaps it was the name of her real mother or real father.
-Surely Pleasant did this in order to keep the peace in the home, serving as it did the needs of Thomas Bell; undoubtedly the household would tick along better without a lame child.
+Surely Pleasant removed Viola from the Bell home in order to keep the peace, serving as it did the needs of Thomas Bell; undoubtedly the household would tick along better without a lame child.

 In 1923, Viola resurfaced and her story was made public during the lawsuits over Teresa’s will after her death.
 She put a good case forward for her parentage, with photographs and people who recalled her at the Octavia mansion as a child, including the priest who had baptized her.
 She won her case at first, but later lost out to the other adult children; she did not get any part of Teresa’s money.

 For many years, Teresa Bell raised these children with Pleasant, having every reason then to go along with the illusion that they were Thomas’s, as producing children was supposed to be part of her job.
 Later she had little reason to continue with the fiction, and some financial incentive to deny her maternity, even at the cost of social opprobrium.